 The Fran Soistman and Family Scholarship is open to undergraduate students with a declared major in accounting or finance enrolled in their junior or senior year of study.
 Recipients must possess a GPA of 3.25 or higher.
 Twenty hours of community service is also required to have been completed in the year prior to the awarding of this scholarship.

 The Jamie Hurd Scholarship is open to full-time sophomore, junior or senior students in the College of Business and Economics with a minimum cumulative GPA of 2.50.
 The recipient, if eligible, may reapply for the scholarship.

 The Kathryn H. Gerling Scholarship is open to sophomores, juniors or seniors in the College of Business and Economics.
 The recipient will be a Maryland state resident, with preference given to an individual in Baltimore County.
-With all things being equal, preference will also be given to a female recipient.
 The award is to be based on merit and/or need.